informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `1`: Facet panel is only displayed for one level.
 The facet panel is not displayed as part of the facet popups.
 - `2`: Facet panel is displayed for two levels.
 Both once the main table is opened and when the facet popup is opened for any of the facets.
 - Any number bigger than 2 will be treated the same as defining `2`.

+Supported JSON _visiblecellheight_ patterns:

+- Any positive number: The cell values in the record page will be limited to the given height.
+- `false`: Disable the feature and show all the contents.
+If this property is missing or is invalid, this is the default behavior.

 Supported JSON _context_ patterns:
 - See [Context Names](#context-names) section for the list of supported JSON _context_ patterns.